10 tips for a successful IVF cycle after a failed IVF

 Stage 4: Trigger Injection

-A pivotal moment in your IVF journey, the trigger injection introduces human chorionic gonadotropin (hCG) to support egg release.
+At a pivotal moment in your IVF journey, the trigger injection introduces human chorionic gonadotropin (hCG) to support egg release.
 Precisely timed, this injection optimizes egg retrieval, making it easier for our skilled team to harvest the eggs that will be vital in the next phases.

 Stage 5: Egg Retrieval & Semen Collection